AniruddhaHumane/nd00333-capstone-ML-Engineer/README.md

 Here's a link to my Screen recording: https://www.awesomescreenshot.com/video/2655417?key=420b0fb1eca610211c15105bbf4c9143

 ## Standout Suggestions
-1. We could improve the accuracy of the model even more by including more data
+1. We could improve the accuracy of the model even more by including more data.
+This can not only handle the imbalanced data but could also improve the overall performance.
 2. We can perform some more preprocessing to the data like one hot encoding to make sure the data is more suitable for ML operations.
-3. We can also include deep learning and allow execution of the models for a longer time to find an even more accurate model
+3. We can also include deep learning and allow execution of the models for a longer time to find an even more accurate model.
+4. We can use Oversampling techniques like SMOTE to oversample the minority data.
+This can address the data imbalance problem.
-4. We can also normalize the input data to make sure that the values are between 0 to 1.
+5. We can also normalize the input data to make sure that the values are between 0 to 1.
 This retains the relative importance of the features.